Sr. Director, Developer Advocacy (Presenter)

 Kafka Connect is built around a pluggable architecture of several components, which together provide very flexible integration pipelines.
 To get the most out of Kafka Connect it’s important to understand these components and their roles:

-The key component of any Kafka Connect pipeline is the connector.
-Written by the community, a vendor, or occasionally written bespoke by the user, it integrates Kafka Connect with a particular technology.
-For example:
+The key component of any Kafka Connect pipeline is a connector instance which is a logical job that defines where data should be copied to and from.
+All of the classes that implement or are used by a connector instance are defined in its connector plugin.
+Written by the community, a vendor, or occasionally written bespoke by the user, the plugin integrates Kafka Connect with a particular technology.
+These plugins are reusable components that you can download, install, and use without writing code.

+To specify a connector you include its name in your configuration—each connector's documentation will give you the particular classname string to use.
 As you may expect, connectors have different configuration properties specific to the technology with which they’re integrating.
-A Cloud connector will need to know the region, the credentials, and the endpoint to use.
+A cloud connector will need to know the region, the credentials, and the endpoint to use.
 A database connector will need to know the names of the tables, the database hostname, and so on.

 curl -X PUT -H "Content-Type:application/json" http://localhost:8083/connectors/sink-elastic-01/config \